Quantum Subroutines in Branch-Price-and-Cut for Vehicle Routing: Branch-Price-and-Cut Algorithm

-The objective~\eqref{eq:mip_Objective} minimizes the aggregate route length while constraints~\eqref{eq:demands} enforce that each customer is visited.\noeqref{eq:mip_Objective,eq:mip_biny} We remark that it is never favorable to visit a customer more than once since the distances satisfy the triangle inequality.
+\paragraph{Set cover model.} Let $(V^0,t,D,K)$ be a CVRP instance.
+Denote by $\mathcal{R}$ the set of all routes with a demand not exceeding $K$.
+For a customer ${v}\in V$ and a route $r \in \mathcal{R}$, we set $\alpha_{{v}r} = 1$ if $i\in r$, otherwise we set $\alpha_{{v}r} = 0$.
+With this notion, the CVRP can be modeled by \begin{varsubequations}{CVRP} \end{varsubequations} The objective~\eqref{eq:mip_Objective} minimizes the aggregate route length while constraints~\eqref{eq:demands} enforce that each customer is visited.\noeqref{eq:mip_Objective,eq:mip_biny} We remark that it is never favorable to visit a customer more than once since the distances satisfy the triangle inequality.